SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-A palindrome is a number that reads the same **backward as forward,** such as 323 or 1001.

-Write a program that reads positive integer numbers **until you receive** the "END" command.
+Create a program that reads positive integer numbers **until you receive** the "END" command.

 For each number, **print whether the number is a palindrome or not**.